|

 the skater rides a little bit more forward on the blade and

 pulls in tighter.
-The freefoot usually gets a little
+The freefoot usually gets

 "lower" or closer to the ice.
 This produces